 Not only are you pulled in eight different directions, but you also entered into a competitive market and you’re challenged with finding a way to stand out among the noise.
 You have limited resources whether it be time, employees, or budget, and are feeling unproductive by switching gears all day long.

 But it’s not all doom and gloom—there’s good news!

-Providing great customer service and a positive overall customer experience is one competitive advantage that could separate you from the masses.
+Providing great customer service and positive overall customer experience is one competitive advantage that could separate you from the masses.
 And, guess what?
 You don’t need a massive budget or unlimited resources to accomplish it.

 Why does it matter?
-Providing an outstanding experience not only boosts your business reputation compared to your competitors, it also improves your customer retention rate.
+Providing an outstanding experience not only boosts your business reputation compared to your competitors, but it also improves your customer retention rate.
 In addition, things are bound to break in the startup world and you can’t afford to provide anything other than top-notch service when there are issues—and when you do have issues, your customers have expectations.